Conquest (character): Arrival on Earth

-Conquest arrives on Earth to monitor Mark Grayson (Invincible)’s efforts to subjugate the planet for the Viltrumite Empire.
-Aware of Mark’s resistance, the Empire deploys Conquest, their “nuclear option,” known for never failing to conquer a planet.
-Unlike other Viltrumites who might frame their actions as beneficial, Conquest openly expresses his enjoyment of violence, saying, “I’m here because I enjoy this.”
+After Mark failed to prepare Earth for Viltrumite rule, the Empire dispatched Conquest to replace him.
+Regarded as one of its most effective enforcers, Conquest had a long record of successfully subjugating worlds.
+Unlike other Viltrumites such as Nolan (Omni-Man) and Anissa, who had framed their actions as beneficial, Conquest openly expresses his enjoyment of violence, saying, "I'm here because I enjoy this".
 His clash with Mark turns into a violent battle, causing significant destruction and casualties.
-During the fight, Conquest severely injures Atom Eve, provoking Mark’s fury.
+During the fight, Conquest severely injures Atom Eve, Mark's girlfriend, provoking his fury.
 Mark eventually overpowers Conquest with repeated headbutts, leaving him apparently dead.

-Unbeknownst to Mark, Conquest survives and is secretly imprisoned by Cecil Stedman in a concrete bunker, hoping to extract information about Viltrumite plans.
+Unbeknownst to Mark, Conquest survives, and is secretly imprisoned by Cecil Stedman in a concrete bunker underneath the Mojave Desert, hoping to extract information about Viltrumite plans.